 Barge traffic is increasing every day on the Tennessee River.
 The levels in the Tennessee River are maintained to a minimum of 9 feet by the Tennessee Valley Authority [TVA].
 Whether it’s Knoxville, Chattanooga or on the Tombigbee, water transportation is being relied upon for commerce more and more.
 With this increase in traffic, the increase in the number of inland waterway injuries also goes up.
 That is why, if you get hurt, you need an experienced maritime law firm.

-We all know it takes money to make money and that is, unfortunately true in the law too; and Gordon, Elias & Seely spends what it takes to properly develop the case.
+We all know it takes money to make money and that is, unfortunately true in the law too; and Gordon, Elias & Seely, LLP spends what it takes to properly develop the case.
 But, there is one more ingredient you want in your Jones Act lawyer and that is: Heart.
-They know you have entrusted you and your family's future in them and they put their heart and soul into their representation of you.
+They know you have entrusted you and your family’s future in them and they put their heart and soul into their representation of you.
 So many seaman have entrusted their lives to Todd and Steve and rightly so.
 They are members of the American Association of Justice Admiralty & Maritime Law Section; and Members of the Maritime Law Association.
 They know the Jones Act and the maritime business and they know exactly what to do to maximize your monetary recovery.
-If you live, work or hurt your back, neck, head, shoulders or knees in Tennessee, you need maritime lawyers that "don't play".
-One call to Gordon, Elias & Seely, L.L.P. and you will experience and feel the difference.
-There is no obligation if you call and, like all other personal injury situations if there is "no recovery, then you pay no fee or expenses".
-We are not in this business for our clients to receive "no recovery"; we are in it to win and to win big.
-This is you and your family's livelihood at risk and we never forget that.
+If you live, work or hurt your back, neck, head, shoulders or knees in Tennessee, you need maritime lawyers that “don’t play”.
+One call to Gordon, Elias & Seely, LLP and you will experience and feel the difference.
+There is no obligation if you call and, like all other personal injury situations if there is “no recovery, then you pay no fee or expenses”.
+We are not in this business for our clients to receive “no recovery”; we are in it to win and to win big.
+This is you and your family’s livelihood at risk and we never forget that.
 Since 90% of the towboat traffic that goes through the TennTom comes from Mobile, it is not uncommon to see Alabama residents getting hurt in the state of Tennessee.
-That is the beauty of maritime law in that it is the same whether you live in Memphis, Knoxville, Nashville, Tennessee.
-Gordon, Elias & Seely urges you to call all the Jones Act attorneys you can, just call us and experience the difference at 1-800-773-6770.

 If you or a loved one has been hurt on the inland rivers in Tennessee, the first thing you should do is hire experienced Jones Act lawyers to protect your rights.
 It does not matter whether you are a deckhand, engineer, or captain; you need medical care and money.
 We know this and that is why the first thing we will do is make sure that you have the best medical treatment possible and have the money to pay your bills.